Easy-to-use body cap for PENTAX Q 07 Mount Shield

 2.Usability

-Looking at the image quality of the 07-mount shield lens for the Pentax Q, it’s by no means a bad lens, and I’m impressed by what a single lens can achieve.
+Looking at the image quality of the 07-mount shield lens for the Pentax Q, it’s by no means a bad lens, and I’m impressed by what a single lens can produce.

-Unlike other unique lenses, it can only shoot in pan focus, so once you attach it to your camera and press the shutter, you’re limited to just pressing the shutter.
+Unlike other unique lenses, it can only shoot with pan focus, so once attached to the camera, all you have to do is press the shutter.

-The results change drastically depending on the shooting distance, so once you understand the lens’s characteristics and master its controls, you’ll be able to achieve effects that are only possible with this lens and a Pentax Q camera.
-This lens will test the photographer’s imagination and ingenuity.
+Since the results vary greatly depending on the distance from the subject, once you understand the lens’s quirks and learn to manipulate it, you can achieve effects that are only possible with this lens and a Pentax Q camera.
+This is a lens that tests the photographer’s imagination and ingenuity.

-It seems that no special consideration has been given to in-camera image processing, and there is no difference in the results between Raw and JPG.
+It seems that no particular consideration has been given to in-camera image processing, and there is no difference in the results between Raw and JPG when using this lens.

 3.Summary